MuhammadRukon/MuhammadRukon/README.md

 ## What I do

 Passionate front-end developer currently exploring Next.js.
-Experienced in creating responsive MERN stack websites, proficient in React, with a good understanding of Express.js, MongoDB (mongoose), Firebase, and more.
+Experienced in creating responsive MERN stack websites, proficient in React, with a good understanding of Express.js, MongoDB (mongoose), Firebase.

 ## Contact